-In previous paragraphs I mentioned that SER is an intrinsic phenomenon due to trace amounts of radioactive impurities present in semiconductors.
-This intrinsic SER phenomenon shall be considered during design and characterized before mass production.
-SER testing is a one-time characterization for new devices and after any major change of existing device.
+SER is an intrinsic phenomenon due to the trace amounts of radioactive impurities present in semiconductors.
+This intrinsic SER phenomenon must be considered during design and characterized before mass production.
+SER testing is a one-time characterization for new devices and is reiterated after any major change of existing devices.

-The foundational Joint Electron Device Engineering Council (JEDEC) issued the Stress-Test-Driven Qualification of Integrated Circuits [7] standard that provides guide-lines for qualification general purpose ICs.
+The foundational Joint Electron Device Engineering Council (JEDEC) issued the Stress-Test-Driven Qualification of Integrated Circuits [7] standard that provides guidelines for qualification of general purpose ICs.
 This specification indicates that an alpha particle characterization is required as part of new IC qualification.
-JEDEC test method for alpha source accelerated soft error sate is described in JEDEC89-2A [7, 8].
-These JEDEC specifications are actually the baseline for many different market's segments specifications.
+The JEDEC test method for the alpha source accelerated soft error state is described in JEDEC89-2A [7, 8].
+These JEDEC specifications are actually the baseline for segment specifications in many different markets.

-The MIL-STD-883 has instructions for package induced soft error testing in TM 1032 [9] for military and space applications and the standard ISO 26262 for road vehicles automotive calls "to thoroughly analyze and make sure to address possible safety related transient failures"
+The MIL-STD-883 has instructions for packaging induced soft error testing in TM 1032 for military and space applications and the standard ISO 26262 for road vehicle automotive calls "to thoroughly analyze and make sure to address possible safety related transient failures."
+[9]

-The mentioned specifications are some key representative specifications and many more exists.
-The main aim of all SER testing specifications is to extrapolate experimental data to use conditions and to classify the soft error failure rate due to the intrinsic existence of the alpha particles in the device.
+These specifications are key representatives among many others in existence.
+The main aim of all SER testing specifications is to extrapolate experimental data to use conditions and to classify the soft error failure rate due to the intrinsic existence of alpha particles in the given device.

-Because the alpha emission during in-use condition is low, the extrapolation of the failure rate at use condition may last long time.
-Alternatively, an accelerated testing provides the required information in reasonable time.
-The accelerated testing is done by exposing the Device Under Test (DUT) to a significant alpha particles flux, count the number of errors due to this accelerated flux and extrapolate the failure rate to life operation conditions.
+Because alpha emission during in-use conditions is low, the extrapolation of the failure rate at the in-use condition may last a long time.
+Alternatively, accelerated testing provides the required information in a reasonable time.
+It is done by exposing the Device Under Test (DUT) to a significant alpha particle flux, counting the number of errors due to this accelerated flux, and extrapolating the failure rate to actual operating conditions.

-Below paragraph explains some engineering considerations of this methodology.
+The following paragraph explains some of the engineering considerations of this methodology.